Jumio/mobile-sdk-ios/docs/integration_id-verification-fastfill.md

 - [Custom UI](#custom-ui)
 - [Callback](#callback)

-## Release notes
+## Release Notes
 Please refer to our [Change Log](changelog.md) for more information.
-Current SDK version: 3.7.1
+Current SDK version: 3.7.2

 For breaking technical changes, please read our [transition guide](transition-guide_id-verification-fastfill.md).

 ## Setup
 The [basic setup](../README.md#basics) is required before continuing with the following setup for ID Verification.

 ### NFC Setup
 To make our SDK capable to read NFC chips you will need to set the following settings.

 Add the Near Field Communication Tag Reading capability to your project, App ID and provisioning profiles in [Apple Developer portal](https://developer.apple.com).
 Add `NFCReaderUsageDescription` to your info.plist file with a proper description of why you are using this feature.
 You will also need to add the following key and value to your plist file to be able to read NFC chips from passports.
 ```
 <key>com.apple.developer.nfc.readersession.iso7816.select-identifiers</key>
 <array>